ikeali/llm_bench/README.md

 •	The app will be accessible at http://127.0.0.1:8000.

-## Frontend
-Navigate to the Frontend Directory:

-cd frontend
-Install Frontend Dependencies:

-npm install
-Run the Frontend:

-npm start

-The frontend will be accessible at http://localhost:3000.

 **CI/CD DEPLOYMWENT**

 This project can be deployed using Kubernetes for production environments.
 The Helm chart simplifies deploying the application into a Kubernetes cluster.